 Ferrari Monza SP1 and SP2

-These limited edition Ferraris are limited to only 500 models between the two of them, and Ferrari describes the Monza SP1 and SP2 as “probably the closest and purest driving experience to Formula 1” due in part to their open-air cockpits — a boast backed up by the fact that both models are capable of reaching 62 mph from a standstill in under three seconds.
+Only 500 of these limited edition Ferrari Icona cars will be produced, and Ferrari describes the Monza SP1 and SP2 as “probably the closest and purest driving experience to Formula 1” due in part to their open-air cockpits—a boast backed up by the fact that both models are capable of reaching 62 mph from a standstill in under three seconds.

 Both models share the same 809-hp naturally aspirated 6.5L V12 engine, but their incredible performance is about more than just what’s under the hood.
 Both feature a new aluminum chassis based on that of the 812 Superfast, along with a carbon fiber body made with the same production techniques used by Ferrari’s Formula 1 team.

-To learn more about the Monza SP1 and SP2, or about the exciting future of the Ferrari Icona series, contact Continental Ferrari.
-We’ve been a supercar institution in the Chicago area for years, and we serve enthusiasts from St. Louis, Indianapolis, and throughout the continental United States.
+To learn more about the Monza SP1 and SP2, the Daytona SP3, or the exciting future of the Ferrari Icona series, contact Continental AutoSports Ferrari.
+We’ve been a supercar institution in the Chicago area for years, and we serve enthusiasts from Indianapolis, Milwaukee, and throughout the continental United States.

 At a press conference in June of 2022, Ferrari announced that they will build their first all-electric supercar by 2025!
 The first electric Ferrari is an important part of the brand’s plans for this decade, which include a complete overhaul of the current lineup.
 We’ve laid out more details in the Ferrari EV timeline below, but for now, just keep in mind that by 2030, up to 40% of Ferrari models sold will be 100%-electric vehicles.
 By the same year, up to 80% of Ferrari models sold will feature some form of electrification.
 Ferrari Hybrid-Electric Powertrains Ferrari is Morgan Stanley’s…